emarcey/cicerone/glossary/brewing/terms.clean.md

 -  alternative: double decoction, single decoction
 -  requires 30-60% more energy than a similar step infusion mash

+# Dextrin
+-  or limit dextrin, is a non-fermentable carbohydrate
+-  no flavor, but can affect body and mouthfeel

 # Diacetyl
 -  flavor compound present in many beers and wines
 -  aroma: butter, butterscotch, buttermilk